oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/patch-an-image.md

 ---
-title: "a.
+title: "b.
 Patch an image"
 description: "Instructions on how to update your OAM Kubernetes cluster with a new OAM container image."
 ---